mbelov725/GPA-Calculator/README.md

 ## Future Improvements
 - Implement a separate logic and UI interface
-- Improved input validation and edge case handling
+- Improve input validation and edge case handling
 - Develop a GUI version